 A contingency plan involves anticipating and planning for an alternate delivery of course material and communication when a service interruption occurs.
 Your contingency plan should appear on your course syllabus so that students know their responsibilities and what to expect in a downtime situation.
 Make sure you have a Continuity of Instruction plan and utilize this plan to continue educating your students through these times.
-For more information, visit the following link: https://www.ecu.edu/cs-acad/eai/continuity.cfm
+For more information, visit the following link: Instructional Continuity and Contingency Planning